 different makes and my favourite scissors for the kitchen are

-the type that come apart in an instant for cleaning.
+the type that pull apart in an instant for better cleaning.

 The German manufacturer Wusthof has made this type

-These scissors are so well made and seem to cut
+Both scissors are so well made and cut

 good at cardboard, which is handy for packaging materials and

-is the quick and easy way they come apart so you can clean them
+is the quick and easy way they come apart so you can totally clean them.

 With so many nasty bugs on raw meat is it

-essential that kitchen scissors are cleaned well and I think this is
+essential that kitchen scissors are cleaned well and these scissors are

 designed to be dishwasher safe.

-The Wusthof ones have a crusher between the handles whilst the Oxo
+The Wusthof ones have a crusher between the handles whilst the cheaper OXO

 Goodgrips ones have a herb stripper.